-Key 2019 Compensation Items
+Key 2020 Compensation Items

 The Compensation Committee is responsible for reviewing and approving compensation programs for our executive officers, including the NEOs.
-Aligned with our accomplishments in 2019, and strong company performance as outlined above, the Compensation Committee took several actions related to our pay program for 2019:
+Aligned with our accomplishments in 2020, and strong company performance as outlined above, the Compensation Committee took several actions related to our pay program for 2020:

-- Made modest adjustments to the base salaries of our NEOs, with one executive receiving a larger increase as the result of a promotion and increased responsibilities. - Maintained 2019 target bonus percentages at historical levels and determined that the company achieved 115% of its goals for the fiscal year related to our annual bonus program, including the determination that the company met or exceeded all goals, with particularly strong outperformance on its manufacturing goals. - Completed a multi-year adjustment of the "at-risk" equity-related holdings of our Chief Executive Officer ("CEO"), J. Scott Wolchko, since his appointment as our CEO in December 2015. - Conducted an overall evaluation of our equity compensation program that resulted in the decision to incorporate the use of restricted stock units ("RSUs") in our annual awards to NEOs as well as other employees.
+- Made modest adjustments to the base salaries of our NEOs, with increases informed by a market assessment conducted by our independent compensation consultant. - Increased 2020 target bonus percentages for each NEO other than our Chief Executive Officer, which determination was informed by a market assessment conducted by our independent compensation consultant. - Determined that the company achieved 125% of its goals for the fiscal year related to our annual bonus program, including the determination that the company met or exceeded all goals, with particularly strong outperformance on its clinical and strategic goals. - Conducted an overall evaluation of our equity compensation program, informed by analyses of our independent compensation consultant, that resulted in the decision to continue to incorporate the use of restricted stock units ("RSUs") in our annual awards to NEOs as well as other employees.
 We chose to include RSUs, the value of which depends entirely on the value of our common stock, to further align the interests of our NEOs with those of our stockholders, foster an ownership culture among our employees, and align with competitive practice. - While increasing the proportion of total value of equity-based compensation to our NEOs, continued to manage award amounts with a goal of maintaining broad-based equity participation aligned with our compensation philosophy, and proactively managing our share usage and dilution during a period of rapid growth.